Stop Worrying Tips

-Worrying can be useful if it inspires you to take action and solve an issue.
-But if you’re preoccupied with “what ifs” and worst-case scenarios, worry can become a problem.
+Worrying can be useful if it inspires you to do something you have been stalling over and you finally take action and solve an issue.
+But if you’re preoccupied with thinking about worst-case scenarios, it can become an issue.
 It can begin to sap your emotional energy and send your stress and anxiety levels soaring, effecting the quality of your daily life.

-The good news is worrying is a habit which can be broken.
-To start to change you need to train your brain to stay calm and see life from a more positive perspective.
+The good news is that often worrying is a perpetual habit and you can start to change.
+You will need to train your brain to stay calm and see life from a more positive perspective.

 Pay attention and notice when you are worrying and ask yourself, “Is there anything I can do about that now?”